sfuhrm/logwebconfig/README.md

 The features of this small library are:
 * Get (HTTP GET) and modify (HTTP PUT) the log levels of loggers of your logging framework.
 * Can interoperate with multiple logging frameworks.
-At the moment log4j2 is implemented.
+At the moment log4j1 and log4j2 is implemented.
 * Small footprint using a [mini](https://github.com/NanoHttpd/nanohttpd) http server.

 #### Pros and cons